“Sometimes the best laid plans of mice and men can go awry .”

 I love my misadventures.
 I applaud my mishaps.
 I look forward to my mistakes.

 By now you are thinking to yourself, “That’s a travel myth, I mean who looks forward to making mistakes while they are traveling?
 This kid is as sharp as a marble!”
 On the contrary, over the years I have learned not only how to deal with the unexpected twist and turns of the road, but I have also witnessed my mistakes evolving to become some of the most amazing and memorable parts of my trip.
-Greatness can happen to you when things take a turn south.
+Greatness can happen to you when things take a turn south or you find yourself in a cold country with always warm clothes.

 You Make Travel Partners